 - Chop & Drop– growing plants that you chop down to become mulch and soil fertility for surrounding plants, trees and bushes.
 You can grow plants like comfrey for this purpose, or use weeds as mulch like burdock leaves.

-- Increase Biodiversity– growing plants that attract pollinators to increase pollination of fruit trees, using companion planting to attract predators of pests.
+- Increase Biodiversity– growing plants that attract pollinators to increase pollination of fruit trees, using companion planting to attract predators of pests for organic pest control.

 - Dynamic Accumulators- are plants that pull nutrients from deeper within the soil through their roots.
 These plants can then be used as a fertilizer, or as part of a fertilizer mix, for other plants that may be deficient in those particular nutrients.
 They play an important role in many permaculture guilds.